-- a.
-Subject to HUD's approval, existing public housing units at the Project Sites may be demolished in phases and replaced with a one-for-one replacement of public housing units along with a mix of new public housing, affordable, workforce and market rate units (i.e., the new units) pursuant to the Selected Proposer's phased development approach.
-RAD/ Section 18 (75/25) Blend options can be used by Proposer.
-However, a non-RAD Section 18 Demolition and Disposition strategy cannot be proposed as part of the main proposal. - b.
+g.
 A phased redevelopment approach shall be provided throughout the entire Project Sites, until all new construction is completed at the Project Sites, and all existing units in the Project Sites are vacated.
 Residents of the Project Sites, to the greatest extent possible, should not be temporarily relocated off-site during construction.
-They should move from their existing public housing units to new public housing units, once completed in phases at the Project Sites.
+They should be able to move from their existing housing units to new units, once completed in phases at the Project Sites.